Moving to Dubai

 Download the free Expat Arrivals Dubai Schools Guide for an overview of what expat parents can expect from the school system in Dubai.
 Read about a typical school day, the difference between public and private schools, and everything you need to know about the admissions process.

 As the second largest state or emirate in the United Arab Emirates after Abu Dhabi, Dubai was once considered a barren landscape in the oil-rich Gulf, but is now a thriving metropolis, attracting thousands of new residents to its shores each month.

-Only about eight percent of Dubai's population of around 2 million are Emirati - the other 92 percent are expat and migrant workers.
-Men outnumber women by around 300 percent - a sobering prospect for the ambitious bachelor.
+Only about 15 percent of Dubai's population of around 2.5 million are Emirati – the other 85 percent are expat and migrant workers.
+Men outnumber women by around 300 percent – a sobering prospect for the ambitious bachelor.

 The growth has, of course, not only been in the form of expats in Dubai, but in the city itself.
-This is largely due to the visionary leadership of the current ruler, Sheikh Mohammed bin Rashid Al-Maktoum, under whose direction many of the emirate’s best known landmarks and projects have been constructed.
-The iconic Burj al Arab Hotel (one of the world's tallest hotels), the recently opened Dubai Mall and the Burj Khalifa (the world’s tallest skyscraper) are just a handful of the recent additions to this desert playground.
+This is largely due to the visionary leadership of the current ruler, Sheikh Mohammed bin Rashid Al-Maktoum, under whose direction many of the emirate’s best-known landmarks and projects have been constructed.
+The iconic Burj al Arab Hotel (one of the world's tallest hotels), Dubai Mall and the Burj Khalifa (the world’s tallest skyscraper) are just a handful of the most prominent additions to this desert playground.

-While Dubai's culture is still based on Islam and its accompanying traditions, its modernity has cast a slight shadow across the rigour of the religion and expats can enjoy a largely free life in the emirate.
-That said, it's vital you familiarise yourself with the local laws of the land, as the view from behind bars is far from pleasant.
+While Dubai's culture is still based on Islam and its accompanying traditions, its modernity has cast a slight shadow across the rigour of the religion and expats can enjoy a largely relaxed lifestyle in the emirate.
+That said, it's vital that one becomes familiar with the local laws of the land, in order to respect the people and the governing laws that exist.